Maricunga Lithium Project

 the Salar de Atacama, which accounts for 100% of Chile’s lithium production and about 40% of global production.

-- Over US$30 million has been invested in the project to date and has led to a NI 43-101 Measured resource of 0.60 Mt LCE plus an inferred resource
+- Over US$30 million has been invested in the project to date which has generated a JORC Measured Resource of 1.7 Mt LCE and Inferred Resource

 - The project is comprised of a number of tenements totaling 4,463 hectares, of which some are grandfathered under a previous mining code which